-The Scandalous State of our Healthcare System.
-Why the Time is Now to Finally Make Healthcare a Right and Not a Privilege.
+The Scandalous State Of Our Health Care System

-Last week, Senator Kamala Harris boldly announced that she would co-sponsor Senator Bernie Sanders’ upcoming Medicare-for-all legislation and Senator Elizabeth Warren just agreed to do so as well.
+Last week, Senator Kamala Harris boldly announced that she would co-sponsor Senator Bernie Sanders’ upcoming Medicare-for-all legislation, and Senator Elizabeth Warren just agreed to do so as well.
 As the dust settles after yet another failed GOP attempt to repeal the Affordable Care Act (ACA), it is vitally important for everyone to understand why simply preserving the ACA is not good enough.

-By now, many of us are aware that despite spending twice as much per capita on healthcare as any industrialized nation, we still have a healthcare system where 29 million Americans are uninsured, tens of thousands of people die each year simply because they lack coverage, and medical illness remains the top cause of bankruptcy.
+By now, many of us are aware that despite spending twice as much per capita on health care as any industrialized nation, we still have a health care system where 29 million Americans are uninsured, tens of thousands of people die each year simply because they lack coverage, and medical illness remains the top cause of bankruptcy.

 Even more shocking however, is the 30+ million insured Americans who continue to have such high out-of-pocket costs and deductibles relative to their incomes that they are considered underinsured.
 Due to this dynamic, one out of three people with insurance will delay seeking care, leading to more advanced disease and poorer outcomes.

 Because the ACA was largely written by the private insurance and pharmaceutical industries, it did not regulate insurance rates or address skyrocketing/unaffordable drug prices.
-As a result, a 2017 Kaiser Family Foundation study revealed that 37% of insured Americans reported difficulty paying their monthly premiums, up from 27% two years ago.
+As a result, a 2017 Kaiser Family Foundation study revealed that 37 percent of insured Americans reported difficulty paying their monthly premiums, up from 27 percent two years ago.
 For 2018, individuals who purchase coverage without subsidies are expected to get walloped once again with double digit increases in their premiums.
-And according to a recent study by Prescription Justice, 45 millions Americans did not fill their prescriptions last year because they could not afford to.
+And according to a recent study by Prescription Justice, 45 million Americans did not fill their prescriptions last year because they could not afford to.

-Staggering healthcare obligations are also having a negative impact on US business competitiveness.
-Prior to the bailout, General Motors spent more on healthcare than it did on steel to make cars.
+Staggering health care obligations are also having a negative impact on U.S. business competitiveness.
+Prior to the bailout, General Motors spent more on health care than it did on steel to make cars.
 Each year, escalating premiums consume more and more of company budgets that could otherwise be used for capital improvements, R&D, and higher wages.
 With no end in sight, large employers report that health plans will cost more than $14,000 per employee in 2018.
 And a recent Kaiser Family Foundation study found that companies are shifting more and more of these costs to their employees.
 Despite stagnant wages, workers’ contributions towards their employer sponsored health insurance premiums rose 83 percent from 2005 to 2015, and the amount employees had to pay for deductibles increased 255 percent from 2006 to 2015.
 All of this leads to far less take home pay and disposable income.
 Money that could otherwise be used to help families and our economy is instead going into the pockets of insurance and pharmaceutical executives.

 And while the Medicaid expansion was transformative in increasing coverage to many of our poorest disadvantaged communities, very low reimbursements have hindered the ability of these patients to find providers willing to treat them in a timely fashion.
 This lack of access has had a detrimental effect as many curable diseases are often caught too late.

-Meanwhile, despite contributing over $12 billion in taxes in taxes each year, undocumented immigrants have been mostly excluded from all federal health programs, leading to more uncompensated care.
-Hospitals have then used this as an excuse to grossly inflate basic costs of good and services leading to higher liabilities that are passed onto all of us one way or another.
+Meanwhile, despite contributing over $12 billion in taxes each year, undocumented immigrants have been mostly excluded from all federal health programs, leading to more uncompensated care.
+Hospitals have then used this as an excuse to grossly inflate basic costs of goods and services leading to higher liabilities that are passed onto all of us one way or another.

 In 1972, the late Shirely Chisholm wrote:

 “We have never seen health as a right.
 It has been conceived as a privilege, available to only those who could afford it.
-This is the real reason the American healthcare system is in such a scandalous state.”
+This is the real reason the American health care system is in such a scandalous state.”

-Sadly, these words continue to ring true over four decades later, but the time is now to finally fix our broken and immoral healthcare system.
+Sadly, these words continue to ring true over four decades later, but the time is now to finally fix our broken and immoral health care system.

-Instead of making drastic inhumane cuts or throwing good money after bad with incremental changes that maintain a broken status quo, we must demand bold action to establish a Medicare-for-all program where we no longer treat healthcare as a commodity.
+Instead of making drastic inhumane cuts or throwing more money after incremental changes that maintain a broken status quo, we must demand bold action to establish a Medicare-for-all program where we no longer treat health care as a commodity.

 It is the only comprehensive solution that can adequately address all of the significant issues listed above by removing the gross inefficiencies of a bloated fragmented system while controlling costs of premiums, pharmaceuticals, medical procedures, and medical devices through bulk purchasing and fair cost controls.
 At the same time, it will strengthen and enhance the current Medicare system by greatly expanding the risk pool with younger and healthier individuals.